The Board Of Directors

 Treasurer of Board

 Farrah has a proven track record of dedication to creating a more inclusive Nassau County.
-She is the Executive Director of The Office of Asian American Affairs of Nassau County, the first Muslim to be appointed as a department head in Nassau County.
+She is the former Executive Director of The Office of Asian American Affairs of Nassau County, the first Muslim to be appointed as a department head in Nassau County.
+Recently Farrah founded the Asian American Institute For Research And Engagement (AAIRE).

 Jazmyne has a Bachelors in Communication & Behavior and a double minor in Consumer Psychology and Spanish.
 Jazmyne helps Black, LatinX, and Native American students secure internships with fortune companies, and corporate and banking partners.